ramantehlan/ImageManagerAPI/README.md

 );
 ```

-Now to start our Microservice, we need to make sure that everything is configured properly.
+2. Now to start our API, we need to make sure that everything is configured properly.
 Below is the default configurations in `config.yaml`.
 You can make changes according to your need.
 ```yaml
 # API Name
 name: ImageManagerAPI